 The past nearly two years have also taught us the importance of personal connection and staying socially engaged.
 As we continue to offer learning opportunities for older adults in our communities, we are focusing equally on bringing people together.
-The recent expansion of special interest groups and reopening of our physical classrooms present opportunities for our members to reconnect with long-time friends and make new friends as they share their OLLI experiences.
+The addition of a special interest group and reopening of our physical classrooms present opportunities for our members to reconnect with long-time friends and make new friends as they share their OLLI experiences.
 Our member relations and marketing committees are exploring new ways of welcoming new members.
 And we need your help.